Adztarrant/ILC-DESY-/README.md

 #code

-To change the particle type function varible mcpdg should be changed to the relvant monte carlo particle code.
+To change the particle type function varible mcpdg should be changed to the relavnt monte carlo particle code.
 In defult this is set to be a muon (13).

-If momentum above 20GeV is used then the max momentum in the efficency graph will need to be changed.
+If momentum above 20GeV is used then the max momentum in the efficency graph will need to be changed. see RECDiagnostics in SRC